stanfordnlp/stanza/_pages/new_language_constituency.md

 a different POS package, one can use the `--retag_package` command line flag.

+To change to a specific model (such as if you build one yourself) use the `--retag_model_path` command line flag.

 Sometimes, a language will not have a suitable POS tagger available.
 In the case of a Vietnamese constituency parser we built, we found it advantageous to use the constituency treebank for training a POS tagger,